 How will I know if a movie showtime is sold out?

 Check the film's detail page.
 If a given showtime is sold out and tickets can no longer be purchased, the show time will be grayed out, and you will be unable to add tickets to your cart.
 You can also call the box office at 414-276-5140.

 Where should I park?
 How can I get to the theatre?

-The Oriental Theatre is located in a bustling area of the East Side with metered street parking and a very limited number of small off-street lots.
+The Oriental Theatre is located in a bustling area of the East Side with metered street parking and a limited number of off-street lots.
 We recommend arriving early enough to find a parking spot or arriving via public transportation, such as the MCTS bus system.
-The Green, Gold, Red, 15, 21, and 30-30X lines all have stops near the theatre.
-(If you do drive, try the MKE PARK smartphone app for feeding your meter while visiting the theater.)
+Learn more about the nearby parking lots and structures - check out this link for parking assistance!

 Conception, Construction, & Not-So-Humble Beginnings

 Designed to feel like a “temple of Oriental art,” the Oriental Theatre was conceived of by the Milwaukee architecture firm Dick & Bauer and constructed by Saxe Amusement Enterprises in 1927.
 With design elements borrowed from Indian, Moorish, Islamic, and Byzantine architectural styles, the Oriental Theatre’s eccentric, East Indian-inspired aesthetic resulted in 2,000 yards of lush textiles, faux teakwood ceiling timbers, intricate tile floors and pillars, onion-domed minarets, a porcelain-paneled entrance, and a stately terra cotta balustrade atop the theater roof.